talk-to/resign-ipa/README.md

 If the provisioning profile has all the entitlements that the app asks for, then you don't need to explicitly provide any entitlements.
+If they don't, then create a new entitlements plist[1] and provide it using the `-e` switch.

+## Notes

-If they don't, then create a new entitlements plist (at the very least, you will need to update `application-identifier`, `com.apple.developer.team-identifier` and `keychain-access-groups`).
+1. At the very least, you will need to update `application-identifier`, `com.apple.developer.team-identifier` and `keychain-access-groups`